Book sooner rather than later

 Keep in mind, warm weather months are the most common time to replace windows.
 Tackling the project at the beginning or end of the season could speed up your timeline for installation.

 Keep Records of Your Window Replacement Project

 Keeping records as the job progresses is also smart, especially if you’re installing construction windows or simultaneously working with a local window glass replacement company.

 Generally speaking, it takes about an hour per window for installation.
 But it’s not uncommon to wait four to six weeks for windows to arrive once ordered, so documenting milestones and dates helps you be sure that work is completed on time.

 After Your Window Replacement Pro Has Finished

-If you’re satisfied with the work your window professional has done, be sure to leave them a review and pass along the good word to friends.
-This simple step helps support local businesses in your area, and helps other homeowners find solid professionals to complete their window installation or repair jobs.
+If you’re satisfied with the work your window contractor has done, be sure to leave them a review and pass along the good word to friends.
+This simple step helps support local businesses in your area and helps other homeowners find solid professionals to complete their window installation or repair jobs.